 A Motion to Compel In a Florida Family Law Case

-A motion to compel in a Florida family law case may be made when one party (the petitioner or the respondent) has failed to abide by a lawfully propounded discovery request.
-There are many different types of and reasons for filing a motion to compel, but this article specifically relates to a narrow discovery issue involving noncompliance.
-Noncompliance refers to a failure to abide by mandatory disclosure and the court’s rules governing discovery.
+A motion to compel in a Florida family law case or divorce case may be made when one party (the petitioner or the respondent) has failed to abide by a lawfully propounded discovery request.
+There are many different types of and reasons for filing a motion to compel, but this article specifically relates to a narrow discovery issue involving noncompliance with discovery requests and mandatory disclosure.
+Noncompliance refers to a failure to abide by mandatory disclosure and the court’s family law rules of procedure that govern discovery.

 When to File A Motion to Compel In a Florida Family Law Case